 Relaxed focus and control can be achieved, and these methods have helped me out immensely both professionally and personally.
 I highly recommend learning as much as you can about Getting Things Done (GTD).
-It has helped me stay sane, and helped me to keep my focus and concentration (although I still have problems with overcommitment and extreme laziness, but I'm getting better at it ).
+It has helped me stay sane, and helped me to keep my focus and concentration (although I still have problems with overcommitment and extreme laziness, but I'm getting better at it :) ).

 I use Linux exclusively, and have implemented GTD using the following systems:

-- Linux, JPilot, and the Palm.
+- When I carried a Palm Pilot I used Linux, JPilot, and the Palm.

 More links to check out: